 - Signs of addiction and escalation to more extreme material?
-There are now 32 studies that have reported escalation of porn use or habituation to porn (signs of tolerance), and even withdrawal symptoms.
+There are now over 30 studies that have reported escalation of porn use or habituation to porn (signs of tolerance), and even withdrawal symptoms.

 - An official diagnosis?
 The world’s most widely used medical diagnostic manual, The International Classification of Diseases (ICD-11), contains a new diagnosis suitable for porn addiction: “Compulsive Sexual Behavior Disorder.”

 - Debunking the unsupported talking point that “high sexual desire” explains away porn or sex addiction: 25 studies falsify the claim that sex & porn addicts “just have high sexual desire”

 - Porn’s effects on relationships?
 List of over 60 studies linking porn use to poorer sexual and relationship satisfaction.
 (As far as we know all studies involving males have reported more porn use linked to poorer sexual or relationship satisfaction.)